Danganronpa Another Episode: Ultra Despair Girls: Gameplay

-Komaru is accompanied by Toko Fukawa, a girl with split personality disorder.
-On a limited timer represented by batteries, the player can control Toko's serial killer personality Genocide Jack, who fights using a pair of scissors, is invincible to enemy attacks, and deals greater damage than Komaru.
+Komaru is accompanied by Toko Fukawa, a girl with dissociative identity disorder.
+On a limited timer represented by batteries, the player can control Toko's serial killer personality Genocide Jack, who fights using pairs of scissors, is invincible to enemy attacks, and deals greater damage than Komaru.
 As the player defeats enemies using Genocide Jack, she will charge up a fever gauge that can be used to unleash special attacks and combos.
 Unlike Genocide Jack, Komaru runs on a health bar; a game over is produced if her health reaches zero, though she can be saved by Toko if the player has at least one Genocide Jack battery and succeeds at a quick time event.
 Some sections deviate from combative gameplay and feature stealth and puzzle game elements.
 The player can also encounter Monoku-Man arcade machines, which will give access to an overhead camera view of an upcoming room with enemies.
 The camera offers clues to how the player can try to destroy or avoid all Monokumas without being spotted; successfully doing so increases the score received at the end of the chapter.

 Throughout the city, the player can find "MonoMono" gashapon machines and gift boxes that award megaphone ammunition, hearts that replenish health, or batteries for Genocide Jack.
 Monokumas drop "MonoCoins" upon death, which can be used to purchase upgrades for Komaru and Toko at shops that are scattered throughout the city.
 A levelling system incremented by defeating Monokumas increases Komaru's skill points, which allows the player to equip more upgrades.
 The game includes several collectibles for the player to find.
 While not consequential to the story, they provide background on the game's setting and additional dialogue among characters.
 The collectibles include notes left by victims of the tragedy in the city, additional upgrades for Komaru and Toko, and manga sidestories.